intel/igsc/doc/igsc_api.rst

   c.
 Get PPR test results status:

     Provides API for retrieving results of the Post Package Repair (PPR) test.
+    Memory vendors have redundant rows in their memory.
 If a specific row has constant or sporadic failures, PPR can be used to replace a malfunctioning memory row with a redundant memory row.
     This row replacement is permanent and irreversible.

     .. code-block:: c